You may hate every minute of your training, but you shouldn’t quit. You will suffer now but you will live the rest of your life as a champion.

 For soft skills, classify any traits that make you uniquely qualified such as patience, empathy, and problem-solving powers.

-Soft skills for a personal trainer resume:
+Soft skills for a personal trainer resume examples:

 • Positive attitude;